andremarques023/vsts-extensions/DiagnosticTasks/README.md

 * Add Build Tag - Add a tag for the current build.
 * Attach Summary Markdown - Upload and attach summary markdown section to the current timeline record.
 * Log Variables - Log predefined variables provided by Build or Release Management to the console.
+* Set Variable - Sets a variable to be exposed to the following tasks as an environment variable.
 * Update Build Number - Update the build number for the current build.

 ## Add Build Tag